 Not everyone fits the cookie-cutter model of perfection expected by the majority of lenders—in fact, many people don’t fit that model at all, in spite of being decent, hardworking and reliable.

-Even if you do have great credit and you look like a good investment, if the home you want to build or buy doesn’t fit the cookie-cutter model of a “normal” investment, a lender may refuse to finance you.
+Even if you have a good BNI KUR and it looks like a good investment, if the house you want to build or buy does not fit the “normal” investment model, the lender may refuse to finance you.

-If for whatever reason you are unable to procure a normal loan, you may want to look into hard money loans.
+If for any reason you can’t get a normal loan, you may want to consider a hard money loan.